amymor/AIO-per-game-tweaks/README.md

 ## How to use
 Method A:
-1. Open `AIO per game tweaks.bat`, an open-file dialog will appear.
+1. Open `AIO Per-Game Tweaks.bat`, an open-file dialog will appear.
 2. Choose executable of your desired game, next window will appear.
 3. In the next window you can apply/undo settings.

 Method B:
-1. Drag the game executable and drop on `AIO per game tweaks.bat`.
+1. Drag the game executable and drop on `AIO Per-Game Tweaks.bat`.
 2. A window will open and you can apply/undo settings in that window.

 ## Notes